finos/open-source-readiness/docs/bok/Activities/Level-4/Joining-A-Foundation.md

 A data-driven approach ensures that your membership delivers value and evolves with your company’s needs.

-- **Participation**: Track the number of contributors, events attended, and working groups joined.
+- **Participation**: Track the number of contributors, events attended, and working groups joined, training courses taken.
 - **Internal Usage**: Measure adoption of foundation-supported projects within your company (e.g., [FDC3](https://fdc3.finos.org) or [CDM](https://cdm.finos.org) libraries).
 - **Impact on Business**: Quantify the benefits, such as cost savings (e.g., replacing proprietary software) or time efficiencies (e.g., fewer hours spent on security analysis).
 - Monitor metrics monthly to identify trends and areas for improvement.